Dalriada-Robotics/Shrimpy/README.md

 Those are just some ideas for items, you are likely to find them cheaper ones if you shop around.

 I have included some example python code for object avoidance and some example scratch programs for remote control.

+All work is licensed under the GNU General Public License.
+This can be found in the COPYING file.